 Logistics Director Salary

 Logistics Directors receive generous compensation in the United States — earning an average of $100K per year, their standard salaries shoot well into the six-figure range.
 Total cash compensation for Logistics Directors runs from $54K to $157K depending on bonuses that can occasionally exceed $28K and profit sharing that can reach almost $18K.
 Residence is the biggest factor affecting pay for this group, followed by experience level.
 Logistics Directors who took the survey are largely men, dominating at 81 percent.
 Most Logistics Directors like their work and job satisfaction is high.
 Most report receiving medical coverage from their employers and a strong majority collect dental insurance.
-The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Logistics Director

 Logistics directors are responsible for overseeing and approving logistics activities for their company.
 They are in charge of managing logistics tasks and leading a group of individuals to reduce costs and increase company profitability.
 These directors analyze previous logistics data to make changes to current logistics processes, as well as provide input into the development, implementation, and/or execution of processes to control labor scheduling.
 They use a personal computer to keep track of all transportation methods and write detailed reports based on the logistics results as well.
 Logistics directors generally report their progress to the logistics vice president.Read More...

 Logistics directors also audit operations to ensure service standards are being met, actively participate in the training efforts, and coach junior logistics staff.
 They must follow strict safety and privacy regulation based on project requirements.
 These directors also take part in the hiring process, develop strategies to increase client satisfaction, negotiate contracts skillfully, and close transactions with mutually beneficial results.
 Logistics directors use their analytical skills to reduce company downtime due to logistics issues, and escalate problems as required.